Task-force-for-AI-agents-in-Healthcare/ai-agents-healthcare-standards/HAARF/1.0/en/0x03-Using-HAARF.md

-# Using the HAAISVS
+# Using the HAARF

-The Healthcare AI Agents Security Verification Standard (HAAISVS) defines security and safety requirements for autonomous AI agents in healthcare environments, focusing on aspects within the control of healthcare organizations, AI developers, and clinical implementation teams.
+The Healthcare AI Agents Security Verification Standard (HAARF) defines security and safety requirements for autonomous AI agents in healthcare environments, focusing on aspects within the control of healthcare organizations, AI developers, and clinical implementation teams.

-The HAAISVS is intended for anyone developing, deploying, or evaluating the security and safety of healthcare AI agents, including clinical teams, AI developers, healthcare security professionals, regulatory affairs specialists, and compliance auditors.
-This chapter introduces the structure and use of HAAISVS, including its verification levels and healthcare-specific implementation guidance.
+The HAARF is intended for anyone developing, deploying, or evaluating the security and safety of healthcare AI agents, including clinical teams, AI developers, healthcare security professionals, regulatory affairs specialists, and compliance auditors.
+This chapter introduces the structure and use of HAARF, including its verification levels and healthcare-specific implementation guidance.

 ## Healthcare AI Agent Security Verification Levels

-The HAAISVS defines three ascending levels of security verification, each tailored to the risk profile and clinical impact of AI agents in healthcare environments.
+The HAARF defines three ascending levels of security verification, each tailored to the risk profile and clinical impact of AI agents in healthcare environments.
 Each level adds depth and complexity, enabling healthcare organizations to tailor their security posture to match patient safety requirements and regulatory obligations.

 Healthcare organizations should begin at Level 1 for all clinical AI agents and progressively adopt higher levels based on clinical risk, patient population, and regulatory requirements.

 ### Definition of the Levels

-Each requirement in HAAISVS v1.0 is assigned to one of the following levels:
+Each requirement in HAARF v1.0 is assigned to one of the following levels:

 #### Level 1: Foundation Healthcare Security (All Clinical AI Agents)
 **Target**: Every AI agent deployed in clinical or patient-facing healthcare environments